 No Impact.
 As indicated in Response K-1 above, the project site is located in an area containing mineral deposits the significance of which cannot be evaluated from available data.
-A less than significant impact would occur as a result of the project.
+However, no impact would occur since the surrounding area as well as the project site is developed with single family houses.